-These are two short tests performed with my new Nikon D610.
-Didn’t use a shoulder rig to steady the camera, because it was a simple test of the quality.
+Goofing around the office to conduct two short tests of my new Nikon D610.
+Didn’t use any rigging to steady the camera, because it was a simple test of the quality.
 I really like the true color and depth of field picked up by the D610.

 BRADY CRISIS — When Tom Brady missed the Wednesday practice session the week of the AFC Championship, Tom E. Curran said it had to be the topic of the Quick Slants sketch.
 I wrote the script, shot and edited the video.